 - Global Scholarship for Research Excellence, Office of Academic Links, 2011-12.

-- Visiting Research Fellow, Institute for Ethics, Law and Armed Conflict, University of Oxford, spring 2012.
+- Visiting Research Fellow, Institute for Ethics, Law and Armed Conflict, University of Oxford, May-June 2012.

 - The Responsibility of States for International Crimes, Oxford University Press, 2000 (paperback edition 2003).

 - Companion to the Extraordinary Chambers in the Courts of Cambodia, commissioned by Edward Elgar Publishing, forthcoming 2015-16.

 - 'A Reappraisal of Punitive Damages in International Law', British Year Book of International Law, vol. 68, 1997, 247-66.